 When Diana was ten years old, she lost both of her parents and her younger brother and was forced to drop out of school.
 Moving in with her grandmother, Diana lived in poverty and without proper shelter.
 The next year, Diana's aunt, a nun, took responsibility for Diana's education and sent her to boarding school.
 Diana completed primary school in 2004 with very high marks.
 Her aunt had since been crippled by an accident, so Diana had to beg and do housework to pay for high school.
 In July 2010, Diana began volunteering as a teacher for orphans at the Kajiado Children's Home, where she had a safe place to live.
 A friend there put her in contact with MGEF.
 Under MGEF's sponsorship, Diana earned her B.S. in Hospitality & Tourism Management from Pwani University College in 2015.
 During her program, she spent 3 months as an intern at the Sarova Whitesands Hotel in Mombasa, Kenya.
 Diana has also worked part-time for Samsung.

 Dorothy's father died when she was eight years old.
 Her mother died in 2009 and she and her sister had been living with an aunt.
 With help from relatives, Dorothy was able to complete secondary school.
 With an MGEF scholarship, she was able to attend college.
+She graduated Dorothy's father died when she was eight years old.
+Her mother died in 2009, and she and her sister went to live with an aunt.
+With help from relatives, Dorothy was able to complete secondary school.
+With an MGEF scholarship, she was able to attend college.
 She graduated in 2011 with a certificate in telecommunications from Multimedia University and went on to attend Kenyatta University.
 Dorothy interned with Limited at Centunon System Westland in 2012 and interned at West Indian Ocean Cable Company the following year.
-In 2013, Dorothy was chosen to spend six weeks in Ethiopia representing Kenya and promoting girls education in Africa.
+In 2013, Dorothy was chosen to spend six weeks in Ethiopia representing Kenya and promoting girls' education in Africa.
 Dorothy received a degree in Telecommunications from Kenyatta University in 2015.

 Emily Muriet Tumaina

 Muriet's father abandoned the family when she was 12 years old.
 Her mother is uneducated and her only means of income was selling charcoal, which did not provide enough for her children to go to school.
 Muriet proved to be a gifted student and enrolled at Kenyatta University under MGEF's sponsorship.
-In 2015, Muriet earned her a degree in hospitality and tourism management.
+In 2015, Muriet earned a degree in Hospitality and Tourism Management.

 Esther was the only girl in her family to have enrolled in school.
 Esther's parents wanted her to be educated but could not afford to keep her in school.
 Without a scholarship from MGEF, Esther's education would have ended after Grade 6.
 Instead, under MGEF's sponsorship, Esther graduated from Kenyatta University with a degree in Communications, later interning at Turner & Hernshaw Investments in Nairobi.